lvh/lvh.github.io/posts/secret-stores.md

 found that does both KMS and OpenPGP.
 Of course, once you have a PGP encrypted version you might have access without an audit trail.

+QQQQ [secretary][secretary]

+QQQQ [keywhiz][keywhiz]

 # Other systems

 ## [Red October][red-october]

-Red October is the secret store that CloudFlare uses with PAL.
-It can be used
-separately: PAL is there to bootstrap, Red October is there to do something with the bootstrapped secret.
+Red October is the secret store that CloudFlare uses with PAL, their identity bootstrapping solution based on Docker Notary code signing.
+It can be used separately: PAL is there to bootstrap, Red October is there to do something with the bootstrapped secret.
 Red October is notable for being able to implement two-person rules: i.e. a secret can be accessed but only if several people or sets of people co-operate.
 This prevents compromise when one individual actors is compromised; be it under duress, or because they go rogue.